Airline loyalty breakage is growing discussion point for many frequent flyer programs

 He has spent nearly ten years helping many of the world’s largest loyalty programs manage program liabilities worth several billion dollars.
 Len works with finance and loyalty teams to address the challenge that breakage drives profit today, but hurts long-term engagement.

 Let’s explore how Big Data can assist Loyalty and Finance teams with this challenge…

 Big Data is a popular topic.
 How do you think being data-driven will benefit loyalty programs from a financial management perspective as we head into 2018?

-- I think being data driven will become even more important for loyalty program financial management in 2018.
+- I think being data-driven will become even more important for loyalty program financial management in 2018.
 As an industry, we lack a credible financial measurement framework.
-A classic example is the question, “how do we manage the engagement/breakage trade off?”
-That is, we know breakage drives profit today, but hurts engagement and long-term profit.
+A classic example is a question, “how do we manage the engagement/breakage trade-off?”
+That is, we know breakage drives profit today but hurts engagement and long-term profit.
 We need a framework to help us answer these types of questions.

 - Financial measurement will become more important in 2018 as we see the effects of new accounting standards for loyalty programs (ASC 606 in the US and IFRS 15 elsewhere).
 Liabilities will likely increase, particularly in the US where the accounting changes are more significant.